aimhigherweb/iec_website/content/blog/things-all-contact-lens-wearers-should-know.md

 ---
 <div class="employee-heading">

-Contact lens care can be confusing, whether you're new to wearing or you're a long-time wearer.
-Here's a few of the key points to bear in mind when you're wearing and handling your lenses.
+[Contact lens care](https://www.innovativeeyecare.com.au/patient-resources) can be confusing, whether you're new to wearing or you're a long-time wearer.
+Here's a few of the key points to bear in mind when you're wearing and handling your [contact lenses](https://www.innovativeeyecare.com.au/what-we-do/contact-lenses).
 Remember, above all else, your eyes should <b>look</b> good, <b>feel</b> good and <b>see</b> good.
 If in doubt – take them out!

 </div>